A Patient’s Guide to Meniscal Tears and Injuries in Richmond, VA

 If the history and physical examination indicate a torn meniscus, arthroscopy may be suggested to confirm the diagnosis and treat the problem at the same time.
 Arthroscopy is an operation that involves inserting a miniature fiber-optic TV camera into the knee joint, allowing the Dr. Kiritsis to look at the structures inside the joint directly.
 The arthroscope lets Dr. Kiritsis see the condition of the articular cartilage, the ligaments, and the menisci.

-What can be done for this injury?
+What can be done about this injury?

 Initial treatment for a torn meniscus focuses on decreasing pain and swelling in the knee.
 Rest and anti-inflammatory medications, such as aspirin, can help decrease these symptoms.
 You may need to use crutches until you can walk without a limp.